IMU Comparison

 ICM20948

-The ICM 20948 is a comparatively modern chip.
-While initial testing seems positive, this chip has not had enough field time for conclusive results.
+The ICM-20948 is a relatively modern chip.
+While early testing results are promising, the chip has not yet seen enough real-world use to draw conclusive results.

 There are quite a few variants of the ICM-20948, most of which operate at 3.3v.

-- Pimoroni ICM-20948 (Please note this board requires you to cut the bridge on the back to change the address);
+- Pimoroni ICM-20948: Requires cutting a bridge on the back to change the I2C address.

-- Adafruit ICM-20948 (Please note this board requires you to solder the bridge on the back to change the address);
+- Adafruit ICM-20948: Requires soldering a bridge on the back to change the I2C address.

 Reset time | Cost | Availability | Build quality |